Tailteann Cup: Creation

 Following ongoing one-sided matches in the All-Ireland Senior Football Championship between counties of differing standards, the Gaelic Athletic Association (GAA) began considering the addition of a tournament for those counties that were eliminated in the early stages of their respective provincial championship.
 At a national conference in November 2018, the GAA found broad support for the introduction of this championship and canvassed options for its potential structure and future inclusion within the annual calendar.
 One year later at a specially convened congress, 76% of delegates formally approved of the second-tier tournament.
 The tournament was named the Tailteann Cup in February 2020, and it was intended it would hold its inaugural season that year.
 However, its introduction was ultimately delayed until 2022, due the impact of the COVID-19 pandemic on Gaelic games over that period.

 Alternative championship competitions, such as the Christy Ring Cup and Nicky Rackard Cup, had been incorporated into hurling for several years, later joined by the Joe McDonagh Cup from 2018 onwards.

-Development

-In 2023, following the success of the inaugural cup – which had been a straight knock-out competition – a group stage was introduced.